open-education-hub/operating-systems/content/chapters/data/lab/content/working-memory.md

 By doing so, the mechanical checks are enabled and a new set of criteria needs to be followed for the code to be accepted.
 Taking the address of a local, doing pointer arithmetic, reinterpret casts, calling non-`@safe` functions etc. are not allowed in `@safe` code.
 If any of these unsafe features are manually proven to be safe, the `@trusted` keyword may be used to disable the checks but still consider the code `@safe`.
-This is to allow writing system code which by its nature is unsafe.
+This is to allow writing system code, which by its nature is unsafe.

 ## Memory Corruption

-For this practice item you will need to identify the programming mistake that makes it possible to corrupt memory.
+For this practice item, you will need to identify the programming mistake that makes it possible to corrupt memory.

 Navigate to the `support/memory-corruption` folder.
 Inspect the source file `segfault.c`.